amazon-connect/amazon-connect-streams/Documentation.md

    failure: function(err) { /* ... */ }
 });
 ```
-This API will soon be deprecated and should be only be used for clearing Tasks.
+This API will soon be deprecated and should be replaced with `contact.clear()`.
 It completes the contact entirely.
 That means it should only be used for non-monitoring agent connections.

 Optional success and failure callbacks can be provided to determine if the operation was successful.